rsaarelm/dotfiles/README.md

 `nixos-generate-config` creates for you when setting up the new host for the first time.
 Copy them to `nixos/[HOSTNAME]/` subdirectory.

-Modify `nixos/[HOSTNAME]/configuration.nix` to import `nixos/common.nix`
+Modify `nixos/[HOSTNAME]/configuration.nix` to import extra configurations modules from nixos/ directory.
+See `nixos/minimal/configuration.nix` for an example.
-unless you need to set up a custom configuration for a special needs host:

-    imports = [
-      ./hardware-configuration.nix
-      ../common.nix
-    ];